M.P. Evans Group’s (MPE) Buy Rating Reiterated at Peel Hunt

-M.P.
-Evans Group (LON:MPE)‘s stock had its “buy” rating reissued by investment analysts at Peel Hunt in a research report issued on Monday, LSE.Co.UK reports.
-They presently have a GBX 906 ($11.84) target price on the stock.
-Peel Hunt’s price objective would suggest a potential upside of 30.17% from the stock’s current price.
+Peel Hunt restated their buy rating on shares of M.P.
+Evans Group (LON:MPE) in a research report sent to investors on Monday morning, LSE.Co.UK reports.
+The brokerage currently has a GBX 906 ($11.84) price objective on the stock.

-Separately, Peel Hunt reaffirmed a “buy” rating and set a GBX 906 ($11.84) target price on shares of M.P.
-Evans Group in a research note on Monday.
+Separately, Peel Hunt reissued a buy rating and issued a GBX 906 ($11.84) price objective on shares of M.P.
+Evans Group in a report on Monday.

 M.P.
 Evans Group plc, through its subsidiaries, owns, manages, and develops oil palm plantations in Indonesia.
 The company produces crude palm oil and palm kernels.
 It is also involved in the property development and oil-palm fresh fruit bunches production businesses; and the provision of agronomic and management consultancy services.